 Name Description Source Score 5.B.1.
 How Project will Address Need Award points for each of the following items: Project provides data describing the CoC's population of domestic violence survivors.
 Project explains how it proposes to meet the unmet needs of domestic violence survivors, especially with survivors who come from unsheltered situations.
 The project's staff has skills that are specifically needed to identify and locate survivors, or to persuade survivors to accept and enter housing.
 The project's staff utilize trauma-informed and client-centered approaches.
-The project meets a priority need identified by HUD in 2021: Permanent Supportive Housing or Rapid Re-Housing that leverages healthcare resources to support program participants (as documented with a written commitment from a health care organization); OR RFI Up to 5 points
+The project meets a priority need identified by HUD in 2021: RFI Up to 5 points